MrChausson/BeamMP-Manager/README.md

 - [x] Upload resources (still needs a progress bar)
 - [x] Check server status
 - [x] Edit config
-- [ ] Update BeamMP server with latest version
+- [x] Update BeamMP server with latest version
+- [ ] Being able to see logs

 ## How to install